viperproject/gobra-book/src/termination.md

     for {}
     return 0
 }

 func main() {
     r := infiniteZero()
     assert r == 1
 }
 ```
-When the function `main` is verified, it is not known whether `infiniteZero` terminates.
+When the function `main` is verified, it is unknown whether `infiniteZero` terminates.
-But the contract guarantees that when `infiniteZero` returns its postcondition can be asserted.
+However, the contract guarantees that when `infiniteZero` returns, its postcondition holds.
-Assuming it terminates, we can assert an arbitrary property such as `r == 1`.
+Assuming it terminates, we can assert an arbitrary property, such as `r == 1`.
-This is fine since if we run the program, this statement will never be reached.
+This is fine since, if we run the program, this statement will never be reached.

 ## Specifying termination measures with `decreases`
 We can instruct Gobra to check for termination by adding the `decreases` keyword to the specification of a function or a loop.